pinnable image of pregnant mom with fork on phone screen. Dinkum Tribe logo and URL. Text says morning sickness hacks.

 This combination worked well for me, pregnant or not.
 Umpqua is one of our favorite local ice cream brands.

-You will notice that many of the foods listed here are not on the superfoods list, or even on the recommended, non-junk food list.
-During pregnancy, especially with persistent nausea, doctors will tell you that this is not the time to try to lose weight!
+You will notice that many of the foods listed here aren’t on the “superfoods” list, or even on the recommended, non-junk food list.
+Pregnancy isn’t the time to work on weight loss!

-Eat real, whole foods whenever you can.
-When you can’t stomach that, this list will help make sure you get SOMETHING into your tummy.
+Eat protein-rich foods, healthy fats, fresh fruits and veggies, and whole grains whenever you can.
+When you can’t stomach any of those, this list will help make sure you get SOMETHING into your tummy.
+Taking the prenatal vitamins recommended by your health care provider will help fill in the gaps for your pregnancy nutrition.

-Pregnancy only lasts nine months, so try not to freak out about what you eat.
+The good news is that there’s only about nine months of pregnancy, so try not to freak out about what you eat.
 You can go back to your regular eating habits when the nausea wears off, or once the baby is born.

 Desperate?
 This may help